 The taxable person liable to pay personal income tax is a natural person who acquires an income.
 The taxable person shall be considered a resident and a non-resident person.

-The income tax base for a resident is the total amount of income from employment, income from self-employment, income from property and property rights, income from capital, income from insurance and other income, acquired by the resident in Croatia and abroad (the world income principle) reduced by the resident's personal allowances (to the amount of HRK 2,600.00 for each month of the tax period), whereas the income tax base for a non-resident is the total amount of income from employment, income from self-employment, income from property and property rights, income from capital, income from insurance and other income, acquired by a nonresident in Croatia (the domestic income principle) reduced by the non-resident's personal allowances.
+The income tax base for a resident is the total employment income amount (salaries and pensions), self-employment income, property and property rights income, capital income, insurance and other income, acquired by the resident in Croatia and abroad (the world income principle) reduced by the resident's personal allowances (the basic personal income, for each month of the tax period, is 3,800.00 HRK).

+The income tax base for a non-resident is the total employment income amount, acquired by a non-resident in Croatia (the domestic income principle) reduced by the non-resident's personal allowances.